-The Desired Results Developmental Profile (DRDP 2015) is an observation- and judgment-informed authentic assessment used by the California Department of Education (CDE) Special Education Division (SED) to determine the effectiveness of its early intervention and early childhood special education services and programs.
-The DRDP (2015) is used in all CDE-funded early childhood programs, including the Early Education and Support Division’s (EESD) State Preschool Program and Head Start programs operated under the auspices of the CDE.
+The Desired Results Developmental Profile (DRDP 2015) is an observation- and judgment-informed authentic assessment used by the California Department of Education (CDE) Special Education Division (SED) to determine the effectiveness of its early intervention and early childhood special education services.
+It is used in all CDE-funded early childhood programs, including the Early Learning and Care Division’s (ELCD) State Preschool Program and CDE Head Start programs.

-- Assuring the appropriate assessment of children with IFSPs and IEPs with the DRDP (2015) assessment.
+- Assuring the appropriate assessment of children with IFSPs and IEPs with the DRDP (2015).

-- Providing resources and activities to help the early childhood special education community understand, use, and benefit from the DRDP (2015).
+- Providing training, resources, and activities to help the early childhood special education community use and benefit from the DRDP (2015).

-- Assisting the CDE, SED with the data collection and analysis of DRDP (2015) statewide data to support federal reporting for the Preschool Child Outcomes Indicator of the State Performance Plan (SPP) for the Office of Special Education Programs (OSEP).
+- Collecting and analyzing DRDP (2015) statewide data for the CDE, SED’s federal child outcomes reporting for the State Performance Plan (SPP) for the Office of Special Education Programs (OSEP).

-- Conducting ongoing research to support the validity, reliability, and utility of the measures of the DRDP (2015).
+- Conducting ongoing research to support the validity, reliability, and utility of the DRDP (2015).

-- Collaborating with other state agencies to develop resources and strategies for enhancing collaboration between child development programs, early intervention, and preschool special education for the DRDP (2015).
+- Collaborating with the ELCD and other state agencies to develop resources and strategies for more efficient implementation of the DRDP (2015).

-- Providing training and support for using the reports of DRDP (2015) results to special educators and families through DRAccessReports.org.
+- Providing reports of DRDP (2015) results to SELPAs, school districts, special educators, and families through DRAccessReports.org.

-- Conducting the analyses and managing the longitudinal results for the 2019 SPP-Preschool Child Outcomes Indicator for the SED as displayed on the Indictor 7 website at: DRAccess.org/indicator7Reports.
+- Conducting the analyses and managing the longitudinal results for the 2019 SPPPreschool Child Outcomes Indicator for the SED as displayed on the Indictor 7 website at: DRAccess.org/indicator7Reports.

 The Desired Results Access Project is part of the Napa County Office of Education Research and Development Center, and is funded by the California Department of Education, Special Education Division.